Llandudno Junction railway station: Layout

 A bus shelter in the station car park is numbered as platform 5, and is used for local bus services as well as rail replacement services when the railway is closed for engineering work.

 Facilities

 The station is staffed throughout the day, with the ticket office on platforms 1 and 3.
-Self-service ticket machines are also available and for collecting pre-paid/advance purchase tickets.
+Self-service ticket machines are also available for general sales and for collecting pre-paid/advance purchase tickets.
 Other facilities on offer (all on platforms 1–3) include a waiting room, toilets, a cafe and public telephone.
 Platform 4 has a canopy and customer help point only.
 Train running information is provided by poster boards, digital information screens and automated announcements.
 Step-free access is available from the station entrance to all platforms via lifts integrated into the main footbridge that links them.